• AI games work best as creative tools, not passive entertainment. The best options let kids build, create, and problem-solve

 The best AI games for kids aren't trying to be games at all.
 They're creative tools that feel like play because they give kids real power to make things.
 My daughter doesn't care that LittleLit uses artificial intelligence.
 She cares that she can make a book about her cat going to space, and it actually exists when she's done.

 Start simple.
 Try Gemini Storybook (free) for younger kids or Quick, Draw! (free) for a quick test.
-If your child lights up, explore LittleLit or Suno for deeper creative experiences.
+For image creation, Nano Banana 2 is free and impressive.
+If your child lights up, explore LittleLit or Suno (parent-run for under-13s) for deeper creative experiences.
+For AI literacy, Code.org AI for Oceans takes 25 minutes and costs nothing, and Minecraft's Reed Smart: AI Detective teaches kids to spot deepfakes in a world they already love.

 The goal isn't finding the most advanced AI.
 It's finding the tool that makes your specific kid excited to create something new.
 In our house, that's looked different for each of my three children, and that's exactly how it should be.